smdogroup/tacs/docs/source/mphys/mphys.rst

-pyTACS
-******
-The pyTACS interface utilizes a number of Python classes that automate the setup and running of models and analyses in TACS.
-This interface offers the following benefits over the :ref:`core/TACS:Direct` approach: has a more robust NASTRAN BDF mesh parsing capability, improved interface for applying loads to structural problems, fewer Python objects to keep track of when running typical analyses.
+MPhys
+*****
+`MPhys <https://pypi.org/project/mphys/>`_ is a package that standardizes high-fidelity multiphysics problems in OpenMDAO.
+Mphys eases the problem set up, provides straightforward extension to new disciplines, and has a library of OpenMDAO groups for multidisciplinary problems addressed by its standard.
-The interface consists of two main groups of classes: an assembler class called :class:`~tacs.pytacs.pyTACS` and a set of problem classes for analysis.
+The interface consists of two main groups of classes: an builder class called :class:`~tacs.mphys.mphys_tacs.TacsBuilder` and a set of problem classes for analysis.
 The details of the interfaces will be discussed in the sections below.

 Workflow